MontyPythoneer/AlphaBetaLib/README.md

 ## Example Code
 ```
-from AlphaBetaLib import morse_code_encode
+from pyalphabetica import morse_code_encode
 message=input('What would you like to translate: ')
 print('Morse Code: %s'%morse_code_encode(message))
 ```
 ```
-from AlphaBetaLib import reverse
+from pyalphabetica import reverse
 message=input('Enter a message to reverse: ')
 print(reverse(message))
 ```